kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 - Capstan was tested with GSUITE/GCP.
 To set-up Oauth2 in your GCP project follow the support [guide](https://support.google.com/cloud/answer/6158849).
-- When setting up the credentials make sure you set the authorized redirect URL to `https://$api_fqdn/login` like https://spinnaker-api.example.com/login
+- When setting up the credentials make sure you set the authorized redirect URL to `https://$api_fqdn/login` like https://spinnaker-api.example.com/login and the `http` version.
+So you should have two redirect url(S), one that is `http` and the other `https`

 You will need to update the terraform attributes in `variables.tf`
 - `oauth2_clientid` with the clientId